windipangesti12/KPMG-Data-Analytics/README.md

 ## TASK 1 - Data Quality Assesment
 - Assessment of data quality and completeness in preparation for analysis
 - Draft an email to your client identifying data quality issues and strategies to mitigate the issues

+## TASK 2 -
+- Targeting high value customers based on customer demographics and attributes.
+- Develop a PowerPoint presentation that outlines the approach in targeting new customers